Cambridge Makers covid-19 guidelines

 - Tutors will limit the time at each individual desk so as to minimise potential contact time

-- No refreshments will be provided or shared
+- Sadly no biscuits will be provided or shared for the time being

 If you are unable to follow any of these guidelines, please let us know and we will try to come up with alternative solutions.